oliviawestmacottssw/SSW.Rules.Content/rules/scrum-master---do-you-schedule-the-3-meetings/rule.md

 ---

- ​​​​​The Scrum Master (not ScrumMaster), must schedule the Sprint Review, Retrospective and Planning meetings.
+The Scrum Master (not ScrumMaster), must schedule the Sprint Review, Retrospective and Planning meetings.

 Estimate how much time each meeting will require, then schedule a single calendar appointment to cater to the three meetings.
 When scheduling the calendar appointment, keep in mind the following: